khaors/geocompr/main.md

 Simplification is a process for generalization of vector objects (lines and polygons) usually for its use in smaller scale maps.
 Additional reason for simplification is reduction of the object size and therefore the size of a saved file.
+Therefore, data is often simplified before its use in interactive maps.
 The **sf** package provides the `st_simplify()` function^[It uses the simplify algorithm from GEOS.]
 Level of generalization is controled by the `dTolerance` argument, which expects a value in map units.
 As the result, all vertices in the simplified geometry will be within this value from the original ones.